turkeryilmaz/openairinterface5g/doc/ORAN_FHI7.2_Tutorial.md

 sudo apt install linuxptp -y
 ```

+### LLS-C3

+We assume that you have configured PTP GM and PTP aware boundary clock with PTP telco profile 8275.1.

-Once installed you can use this configuration file for ptp4l (`/etc/ptp4l.conf`).
+Use this configuration file for ptp4l (`/etc/ptp4l.conf`).
 Here the clock domain is 24 so you can adjust it according to your PTP GM clock domain

 ```
 [global]